 already ran.
 For example:

-describe Widget do before(:each) do @widget = Widget.create end it "does something" do expect(@widget).to do_something end it "does something else" do expect(@widget).to do_something_else end end
+describe Widget do before(:example) do @widget = Widget.create end it "does something" do expect(@widget).to do_something end it "does something else" do expect(@widget).to do_something_else end end

 @widget is recreated in each of the two examples above, so each example